 CRCS Learning Collaborative

 The League, with funding from the Massachusetts Department of Public Health through the Centers for Disease Control & Prevention, is facilitating a learning collaborative designed to increase colorectal cancer screening.
-Thirteen health centers in Massachusetts are currently participating or have participated in this learning collaborative focused on implementing evidence-based interventions that are:
+Fourteen health centers in Massachusetts are currently participating or have participated in this learning collaborative focused on implementing evidence-based interventions that are:

 - Sustainable beyond the grant